Flagsmith/flagsmith-docs/docs/basic-features/managing-identities.md

 of your users.
 You can now override that flag for your own user, and test that feature.
 Once you are happy with everything, you can roll that feature out to all of your users by enabling the flag itself.

-Identities are specific and indivdual for each Environment within your project.
+Identities are specific and individual for each Environment within your project.
 For example, joe@yourwebsite.com would be a different identity in your development environment to the one in production, and they can have different features enabled for each environment.